ChrFrohn/Access-Package-Builder/README.md

 }
 ```

-### Adding the groups to the access packages
+### Adding Groups to Packages

-When the access packages have been created in their respective catalogs and the policies have been created and added to them, the PowerShell script will then proceed to add the groups to the access packages.
-Before a group can be added to an access package, the group first needs to be added to the catalog as a resource.
-Once that has been done, the group can then be added to the access package.
-The function that handles this task will also perform a check on the group, as not all group types can be used with access packages.

-The following group types cannot be added to an access package:
+The script performs compatibility checks before adding groups to packages.
+Not all group types can be used with access packages:

-- Exchange groups of any kind (Distribution list, mail-enabled security group, dynamic distribution list)
+- Exchange groups (Distribution lists, mail-enabled security groups, dynamic distribution lists)
 - On-premises Active Directory groups
 - Entra ID dynamic groups

-The script will perform a "test" on each group to check if it can be added to the access package.
-If not, the script will skip that group and continue to the next group.
-The PowerShell script will output the reason in the terminal as to why the group couldn't be added.
+The script automatically identifies and skips incompatible groups:

 ```powershell
 Function Add-EntraGroupToAccessPackage {
     param (